Welcome to the University of Minnesota School of Nursing

 School of Nursing - At a Glance

-- Graduate program in nurse midwifery is ranked 4th in the nation by U.S. News and World Report.
+- The informatics program is ranked second in the nation and the midwifery program is ranked second by U.S. News and World Report.

-- Nationally and internationally recognized faculty with 25 inducted as fellows into the American Academy of Nursing.
+- Thirty-four faculty are fellows of the American Academy of Nursing